yugeshsr13/WEATHER-STATUS/README.md

 ## Troubleshooting

-If you encounter any issues or have any questions, please feel free to [create an issue](https://www.linkedin.com/in/yugesh-sundararam-r-530046195/) in the project repository.
+If you encounter any issues or have any questions, please feel free to [contact](https://www.linkedin.com/in/yugesh-sundararam-r-530046195/) in Linkedin.

 ---